 “It is not lawful for a man to desert his brother Muslim for more than three nights.
 (It is unlawful for them that) when they meet, one of them turns his face away from the other, and the other turns his face from the former, and the better of the two will be the one who greets the other first”

-Historically, the month of Rajab was known to be a peaceful period as wars and fighting is prohibited.
-Therefore, we should take this opportunity to reconcile with those who we have disputes with and make peace with them as it brings not only harmony but also may be a source of help on the Day of Judgement, as mentioned by the Prophet s.a.w. in a hadith narrated by Ibn Umar r.a:
+Historically, the month of Rajab was known to be a peaceful period as wars and fighting were prohibited.
+Therefore, we should take this opportunity to reconcile with those whom we have disputes with and make peace with them as it brings not only harmony but also may be a source of help on the Day of Judgement, as mentioned by the Prophet s.a.w. in a hadith narrated by Ibn Umar r.a:

 In preparation for the upcoming fasting month, why not start voluntarily fasting on Monday and Thursday? or perhaps the ayyamul bidh (the white days of fasting), which falls on the 13th, 14th, and 15th of every hijri month?
 In a hadith, Prophet Muhammad s.a.w. said: